Tuesday, August 26, 2008

-There are around 345 registered historical monuments and archaeological sites within the main conflict zones (Gori District, Java District, Akhalgori District, Kareli District), some 53 of which are in, or near to, the city of Gori itself, which saw heavy Russian shelling.
-In the environs of Gori are the cave city of Uplistsikhe (dating from the 1st millennium BC up to the late Middle Ages) (left); the Church of Ateni Sioni (7th century architecture, 11th century murals), and Ikorta Church (12th century).
+There are around 345 registered historical monuments and archaeological sites within the main conflict zones (Gori District, Java District, Akhalgori District, Kareli District), 53 of which are in the city of Gori itself.
+These include the cave city of Uplistsikhe (dating from the 1st millennium BC up to the late Middle Ages); the Church of Ateni Sioni (7th century architecture, 11th century murals), and Ikorta Church (12th century).

 The ICOMOS draft reports states that, "We are especially concerned with news of rockets being fired into the Uphlistsikhe rock-cut city (5th-century BC-7th century), a site on the World Heritage Tentative List, but since the site is not accessible we don’t have information about the scale of damage.
-The horrifying news of looting of the 11th-century Samtavisi Cathedral [illustrated at the top of this article in eastern Georgia some 45km from Tbilisi and another candidate for inclusion on the UNESCO World Heritage List] shocked us.
+The horrifying news of looting of the 11th-century Samtavisi Cathedral [shown above left in eastern Georgia some 45km from Tbilisi and another candidate for inclusion on the UNESCO World Heritage List] shocked us.
 But again details are not known."